bishoymoussa/knock-knock/README.md

 ## 🎯 Algorithm Overview

-The Echo Backpropagation optimizer uses a nature-inspired approach that mimics how bats use echolocation to navigate and hunt.
+The Knock-Knock optimizer uses a nature-inspired approach that mimics how bats use echolocation to navigate and hunt.
 The algorithm:
 - Emits "echo signals" in multiple directions
 - Analyzes the loss landscape through echo responses
 - Adaptively adjusts its exploration range